DavidBK/shampoo/Node/Call-Of-Duty.md

    - The time should be configurable and the default time should be every 5 minutes.
    - Duty with higher value should be prioritized.
+   - What will happen if there is a change in the Duties or Soldiers collection while the auto scheduling is running?

 ## Task 6 - Make it professional